- 3 tablespoons butter

 - Preheat oven to 425°.
-Place butter in a 10-in. ovenproof skillet; heat in oven 2-3 minutes or until butter is melted.
+Place butter in a 10-in. ovenproof skillet; heat in oven until butter is melted, 2-3 minutes.
 Tilt pan to coat evenly with butter.

 - Place eggs, milk, flour, sugar and nutmeg in a blender; cover and process until smooth.
 Pour into hot skillet.
-Bake 17-20 minutes or until puffed and browned.
+Bake until puffed and browned.
+17-20 minutes.

 - Meanwhile, for topping, heat butter in a large skillet over medium heat.
-Add apples, pears and sugar; cook 12-15 minutes or until fruit is tender, stirring occasionally.
+Add apples, pears and sugar; cook until fruit is tender, stirring occasionally, 12-15 minutes.